-The taproom is open on Saturdays 12pm – 8pm and Sundays 1 – 6pm too).
-Food Vendors are setup onsite and snacks are available at the bar, and guests are welcome to bring their own food.
+The taproom is open on Saturdays 12pm – 8pm (and starting May 14th, on Sundays 1 – 6pm too).
+Food Vendors are setup onsite and snacks are available at the bar.
 The barn is heated throughout the winter months, and a television is set up at the bar to play your favorite sports events.

 Open from the end of April until November.
-The family-friendly beer garden will reopen on April 22, 2017.
 Featuring corn hole, petting zoo, fire pit, a kid’s game area, and country scenery.
 Seating is available, but feel free to bring your lawn chairs or blankets to enjoy the farm.
 For the hot summer days, there is plenty of shade and ceiling fans underneath the barn to keep cool.
 Please do not bring your pets.

 Falling Branch Brewery is a small farmhouse brewery striving to create Belgian-inspired brews that are balanced, yet offer a unique character from ingredients grown by the brewers.
 Visitors can enjoy the farm’s scenic rolling hills and historic barns while drinking delicious brews made onsite.